geerlingguy/raspberry-pi-pcie-devices/_cards_storage/iocrest-mini-pcie-dual-sata.md

 The [IOCrest mini PCIe dual SATA card](http://www.iocrest.com/index.php?id=2233) has an ASM1061 chip on it.

 With newer versions of Raspberry Pi OS, it works out of the box with the built-in AHCI driver.

-**Note: wont fit Raspberry Pi IO Board, due to mini PCIE connector!**
+**Note: incompatible with Raspberry Pi IO Board, due to mini PCIE connector!**